-One of just two veterinary forensics facilities in the country, the creation of this accredited veterinary forensics lab will allow the Humane Society to help with criminal investigations of animal cruelty.
-OHS currently conducts hundreds of forensic examinations and necropsies every year, and the new center will allow for necessary post mortem analysis.
-The center will primarily be dedicated to gross exam/necropsy, live animal exam and triage and evidence handling and storage.
-It also will feature diagnostic equipment and laboratory facilities that could be housed onsite or shared with Oregon State University School of Veterinary Medicine.
+This accredited veterinary forensics lab will allow the Humane Society to help with criminal investigations of animal cruelty.
+It is one of just two veterinary forensics facilities in the country.
+OHS conducts hundreds of forensic examinations and necropsies every year, and the new center will allow for post mortem analysis.
+Vets will use the center for gross exam/necropsy, live animal exams and triage and evidence handling and storage.
+Oregon State University School of Veterinary Medicine also will have access to the diagnostic equipment and laboratory facilities.

-The Forensics Center will supplement an existing education hall for classroom instruction and offices for OHS Humane Officers, who are commissioned by the Oregon State Police to enforce animal cruelty laws.
+The OHS Humane Officers also will teach and in the space, as well as have their offices.
+Oregon State Police commissions the officers to enforce animal cruelty laws.
 OHS hopes the expansion will allow them to process large-scale crime cases and to treat and shelter the victims.

 Crime Lab Design will provide programming, planning, design and equipment planning for the new veterinary forensics center.
 The center will primarily serve the Rescue Center, Community Hospital, Behavior and Training Department and the Existing Shelter at the OHS.